openLRSng/openLRSng/README.md

       Buzzer should emit short beep ~5 times/s in sync with led.
     - To exit bindmode powercycle TX.
   - Reset settings and randomize channels and 'magic'
-    - power up while keeping button down for ~6 seconds (buzzer starts to emit beeps) and release button
+    - power up while keeping button down for ~3 seconds (buzzer starts to emit beeps) and release button
+    - binding mode is entered automatically
+  - Reset settings to .ino values
+    - power up the TX and keep button down for >~7 seconds (buzzer beeps continously).
     - binding mode is entered automatically
   - Setting failsafe
     - Press and hold button for ~1s during normal operation until red LED lights and buzzer beeps, release button.